greg4fun/katacoda-scenarios-1/docker/step1.md

 `docker run redis`{{execute}}

-The _run_ argument creates a container configuration on the filesystem under _/var/lib/docker_ on the Docker Master and then starts the container.
+The **run** option creates a container configuration on the filesystem under **/var/lib/docker** on the Docker Master and then starts the container.

 As you can see, a container has been started but we have lost our command line.
 The container is attached to our terminal and so we see the output.

+We can escape from this container by pressing _Ctrl+C_ or click the command.

 `echo "Send Ctrl+C"`{{execute interrupt}}